Dr John J Ryan Higher Diploma in Sports Medicine

 How and when to have them

-If the injection is for pain, it may contain a local anaesthetic.
+If the injection is for pain, it may contain a local anesthetic.

 You can go home after the injection but you may need to rest the area that was treated for a few days.

-You can have a hydrocortisone injection into the same joint up to 3 times in a year.
+You can have a hydrocortisone injection into the same joint up to 3 times a year.

 If you have arthritis, this type of treatment is only used when just a few joints are affected.
 Usually, no more than 3 joints are injected at a time.